 What are the potential benefits to offering clean needles and syringes?
 Is there merit to the accusation that offering free syringes promotes drug use?

-How will needle exchange work in conjunction with other local efforts to combat opioid abuse?
+How will needle exchange work in conjunction with other local efforts to combat opioid abuse in Bexar County?
+Will additional funding be allocated if the program proves to be effective?
 What are the measures of success?
-Could the program offer a pathway to recovery for participants and reduce financial strain on local governments?

 - TJ Mayes, chairman of the Bexar County Opioid Implementation Task Force